Are you looking for the best VPN for travel?

 When to use a VPN

-For me, after travelling around Latin America and working online.
-I realised how important for me to have a reliable VPN when travelling.
+For me, after traveling around Latin America and working online.
+I realised how important for me to have a reliable VPN when traveling.

 Here are 3 reasons why I use a VPN.